wijagels/btc-price-check/README.md

 # BTC Price Check

-### Fetches the last, bid, and ask prices from bitfinex and displays them.
+A minimalist Chrome extension that fetches and displays the last, bid, and ask prices of Bitcoin.

 Developed by [William Jagels](https://github.com/wijagels) and [Tim Hung](https://github.com/AvocadosConstant).